Behind the scenes, the team at Labster dedicate a lot of love, time and careful thought to making each and every lab simulation unique.

 Tina Katika, Simulation Director

-You’ll take on the role of a supervisor in a clinical trial in the Exercise Physiology simulation (which you can play here), helping to determine the impact of HIIT on a man with a sedentary lifestyle.
+You’ll take on the role of a supervisor in a clinical trial in the Exercise Physiology simulation, helping to determine the impact of HIIT on a man with a sedentary lifestyle.

 9. Invertebrate Model Systems